cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

 ### Management Service Load Balancer {#management-service-load-balancer}

 The {{< param product_name >}} setup requires a load-balancer to direct the traffic across the {{< param product_name >}} Management service cluster nodes.
-Any load-balancer can be used provided that the following are supported:
+Any load balancer can be used provided that the following are supported:

-1. The load-balancer directs the traffic over the following ports to the Manager nodes based on round robin or any other load-sharing policy:
+1. The load balancer directs the traffic over the following ports to the manager nodes based on round robin or any other load-sharing policy:
    * Port 443 - REST API & UI.
    * Port 8009 - Monitoring Service to Manager communication and between the Monitoring Services.
    * Port 53333 - Agents to Manager communication.
-   * **Note** Port 80 is not mentioned and should not be load balanced because the recommended approach is to use SSL.
+   * **Note:** Port 80 is not mentioned and should not be load balanced because the recommended approach is to use SSL.
 1. **Session stickiness** must be kept.

 #### Accessing the Load Balancer Using {{< param cfy_agent_name >}}s

-In case you use a load-balancer and you want {{< param cfy_agent_name >}}s to communicate with it instead of a specific {{< param cfy_manager_name >}}
+In case you use a load balancer and you want {{< param cfy_agent_name >}}s to communicate with it instead of a specific {{< param cfy_manager_name >}}
- node, you can use the following [Multi-Network Management guide]({{< ref "cloudify_manager/premium/aio/install_and_configure/centos_rhel.md#multi-network-management" >}}) and specify the load-balancer private IP as the value of the 'external' key under 'networks'.
-Moreover, In case you want all communication of the {{< param cfy_agent_name >}}s to go through the load-balancer, you can specify its private IP as the value of the 'default' key under 'networks' (as shown in the config.yaml above).
+ node, you can use the following [Multi-Network Management guide]({{< ref "cloudify_manager/premium/aio/install_and_configure/centos_rhel.md#multi-network-management" >}}) and specify the load balancer private IP as the value of the 'external' key under 'networks'.
+Moreover, in case you want all communication of the {{< param cfy_agent_name >}}s to go through the load balancer, you can specify its private IP as the value of the 'default' key under 'networks' (as shown in the config.yaml above).

 #### Installing a Load Balancer

-**Note** Although the load balancer is not provided by {{< param product_name >}}, here is a simple example of HAProxy as a load balancer.
+**Note:** Although the load balancer is not provided by {{< param product_name >}}, here is a simple example of HAProxy as a load balancer.

 In order to use HAProxy as a load balancer, you would first need to download HAProxy to your machine and set the relevant certificates.

-Afterward, you would need to configure HAProxy as the {{< param cfy_manager_name >}}s' load-balancer, and you can do so using the following configuration:
+Afterward, you will need to configure HAProxy as the {{< param cfy_manager_name >}}s' load balancer, and you can do so using the following configuration:

 ```cfg
 global